Maximizing the Validity of the Gaussian Approximation for the biphoton State from Parametric Downconversion: Conclusion

 \section{Conclusion}

-The Gaussian-like phase matching functions turn out to deliver very good approximations to the \textit{sinc}-like states.
-For most experiments, we recommend the \textit{cosine}-Gaussian approximation with $\alpha=0.39$ and $\beta=0.49$ for spatially-resolved biphoton state, as this provides analytical results for many parameters of interest with a high fidelity.
-For the spatio-temporal and frequency-resolved biphoton state, we suggest to use the Gaussian approximation with $\alpha=0.25$.
-However, with more challenging experiments aiming to maximize fiber coupling efficiencies or spatial entanglement, we still recommend to use the general \textit{sinc}-like state.
+The Gaussian-like phase-matching functions turn out to deliver very good approximations to \textit{sinc}-like states.
+For most experiments, we recommend the \textit{cosine}-Gaussian approximation with $\alpha=0.39$ and $\beta=0.49$ for a spatially resolved biphoton state, as this provides analytical results for many parameters of interest with a high fidelity.
+For a spatiotemporal and frequency-resolved biphoton state, we suggest using the Gaussian approximation with $\alpha=0.25$.
+However, with more challenging experiments aiming to maximize fiber coupling efficiencies or spatial entanglement, we still recommend using the general \textit{sinc}-like state.